When driving you share the road with pedestrians, cyclists, trucks, buses, large machinery and road workers.

 Special consideration should be taken when you’re sharing the road with heavy vehicles.

 If you have been injured in a car accident you may be entitled to compensation.
-Call GC Law on 1300 302 318 for your free consultation.
+Call Our Gold Coast car accident lawyer on 1300 302 318 for your free consultation.